TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/MainClasses/HighPriorityFunctions/Index.rst

          actual editing command is passed to "alt\_doc.php" through the GET parameter "&edit".

-         For detailed examples, see :ref:`t3api:edit-links-examples`.
+         For detailed examples, see :ref:`edit-links`.

          Example::